Funeral: In Korea

-On the second day the funeral director washes the body and shrouding is done.
+On the second day, the funeral director washes the body and shrouding is done.
 Then, a family member of the dead person puts uncooked rice in the mouth of the body.
 This step does not have to be done if the family has a certain religion.
 After putting the rice in the mouth, the body is moved into a coffin.
 Family members, including close relatives, of the dead person will wear mourning clothing.
 Typically, mourning for a woman includes Korean traditional clothes, Hanbok, and mourning for man includes a suit.
 The color has to be black.
 The ritual ceremony begins when they are done with changing clothes and preparing foods for the dead person.
 The ritual ceremony is different depending on their religion.
-After the ritual ceremony family members will start to greet guests.
+After the ritual ceremony, family members will start to greet guests.

 On the third day, the family decides whether to bury the body in the ground or cremate the body.
 In the case of burial, three family members sprinkle dirt on the coffin three times.
 In the case of cremation, there is no specific ritual; the only requirement is a jar to store burned bones and a place to keep the jar.

-Other than these facts, in Korea, people who come to the funeral bring condolence money.
-Also, a food called Yukgaejang is served to guests, oftentimes with the Korean distilled drink called soju.
+In Korea, people who come to the funeral will bring condolence money.
+Also, a food called Yukgaejang is served to guests, oftentimes with the Korean distilled drink, soju.

 In Mongolia

-In Mongolia, like many other cultures, funeral practices are considered extremely important., possessing significant elements of both native Mongolian rituals and Buddhist tradition.
+In Mongolia, funeral practices possess significant elements of both indigenous Mongolian rituals and Buddhist traditions.

 For Mongolians who are very strict about tradition, families choose from three different ways of burial: open-air burial which is most common, cremation, and embalming.
-Many factors go into deciding which funeral practice to do.
-These consisted of the family's social standing, the cause of death, and the place of death.
-Embalming was mainly chosen by members of the Lamaistic Church; by choosing this practice, they are usually buried in a sitting position.
-This would show that they would always be in the position of prayer.
-Also, more important people such as nobles would be buried with weapons, horses and food in their coffins to help them prepare for the next world.
+Many factors go into deciding the funeral practice, including the family's social standing, the cause of death, and the place of death.
+Embalming was mainly chosen by members of the Lamaistic Church; bodies are thus usually buried in a sitting position, so that they would always be in the position of prayer.
+More important people, such as nobles, would be buried with weapons, horses and food in their coffins to help them prepare for the next world.

 The coffin is designed and built by three to four relatives, mainly men.
 The builders bring planks to the hut where the dead is located and put together the box and the lid.
 The same people who build the coffin also decorate the funeral.
-Most of this work is done after dusk.
 With specific instruction, they work on decorations inside the youngest daughter's house.
-The reason for this is so the deceased is not disturbed at night.
+Most of this work is done after dusk, so the deceased is not disturbed at night.